Trial Management Conferences & Trial Briefs

 Who Attends

 The parties and their lawyers must attend the conference.
 If a party is represented by a lawyer, they do not have to attend provided they are readily available for consultation during the conference either in person or by telephone.
-If you are required to attend but fail to do so, the judge or master may proceed without you, adjourn the conference, or order you to pay costs to another party.
+If you are required to attend but fail to do so, the judge or associate judge may proceed without you, adjourn the conference, or order you to pay costs to another party.

 Possible Orders